Grasia/aide-examples/fallingAssistanceTrackedWithNormDefinition/README.md

 The simulation itself can be stopped and launched, but it may require to relaunch the monitoring too, to prevent faulty norm detection.

+### Defining norms

+To define norms, the SociAALML language has to be used.
+The example defines a digram "Norm sample" of type "NormDefinition".
+Norms in the diagram are AssistanceIsGivenInCaseFall, AssistWhilePatientDrinks, and MustNotWashDishes.
+A norm is an instance of *ConsecutiveActions* entity.
+It affects a person and expects it to do, or not to do, a particular action.
+When the action is expected to be, or not to be, performed is defined by an instance of *AnotherActionHappens*.
+This entity identifies a time window upon which the occurence of the action makes the entity to trigger the norm violation.
+A norm specifies too the deontic action.
+It declares wether the target is expected to do (obligation) or not to do (prohibition) a the particular action.

+There can be many diagrams like this one.
+They will be compiled to a set of executable entities which are processed by the Norm Monitor.
+For this to happen, the specification has to be recompiled.
+So, after modifying the norms, a **mvn compile** will have to be executed.

 ### REQUIREMENTS: